ElektraInitiative/libelektra/doc/dev/error-categorization.md

 #### Installation ("C01300")

-`Installation Errors` are those errors which are related to Elektra's installation such as wrong plugin names, missing backends, initialization errors, misconfiguration of Elektra etc.
+`Installation Errors` are those errors which are related to a wrong installation such as wrong plugin names, missing backends, initialization errors, misconfiguration of Elektra etc.
+Installation errors might also be non-Elektra specific but also from dependent library/applications such as gpg.
 Also plugin configuration errors belong to `Installation Errors` as they this happens during mounting.
-Users will have to reconfigure, reinstall, recompile (with other settings) Elektra in order to get rid of this error.
+Users will have to reconfigure, reinstall, recompile (with other settings) Elektra in order to get rid of this error or fix the installation of the corresponding library/application.

 #### Logical ("C01410")